Electric blanket

 3. Sleeping on your stomach

-Somewhere I once read of a study that concluded that only a very small percentage of the total number of stomach sleepers are really notorious stomach sleepers.
+Somewhere I once read about a study that concluded that only a very small percentage of the total number of stomach sleepers are really notorious stomach sleepers.
 Often, as infants and toddlers, they can hardly be changed from this position.

 There would, according to those conscious researchers, be a link to the basic flight and freeze response.
 By turning away from the outside world, these belly sleepers seem to find peace within themselves.
-Nice story?
-Right?
+Nice story, right?

 Problematic excessive exercise or restless legs